-The SC21 Competitiveness & Growth (C&G) programme is the intermediate step on the Supply Chain Improvement Ladder.
-It is specifically designed to focus on increasing competitiveness and improving organisational capability in the eyes of the customer.
+The SC21 Competitiveness & Growth (C&G) programme was specifically designed to focus on increasing competitiveness and improving organisational capability in the eyes of the customer.

 Competitiveness & Growth (C&G) and NMCL

-The SC21 C&G programme utilises the National Manufacturing Competitiveness Level (NMCL) System.
+The SC21 C&G programme utilised the National Manufacturing Competitiveness Level (NMCL) System.
 This system was developed by an ADS and SMMT led consortium, supported by industry primes and OEMs.
 It is a set of processes, tools and techniques that not only assesses a company’s competitiveness and indicates how they are performing, but also highlights areas where improvement can and should be made.

 SC21 C&G Deployment Framework

 The Capability Assessment (CA) consists of a series of structured questions led by an industry expert that examine the company’s capabilities.
 Numerical scoring in the assessment is analysed against the views of the company’s customers and also with consideration to the rate of the company’s growth and how far through that growth cycle it currently is.
-This is assessed against six dimensions:- Quality, Delivery, Cost, Flexibility, Technology & Product, and Customer Experience.
+This is assessed against six dimensions:

 Programme Pack of Improvement Modules (IM)